IIvexII/LordsMobileAutomations/README.md

 ## Help Spammer Setup
 * Import script in macro recorder.
-* Adjust the time delay accorgding to you lag in game.(optional)
+* Adjust the time delay accorgding to your lag in game (optional).
 * Go inside castle and run this script

 #### Problems